15 Behavioral Addictions: Definition, Types Causes, Effects, and Treatment

 What are the 15 Common types of behavioral addictions?

-The 11 common types of behavioral addictions are porn addiction, sex addiction, shopping addiction, binge eating/food addiction, gambling addiction, internet addiction, tattoo addiction, video game addiction, love addiction, work addiction, and exercise addiction.
+The 15 common types of behavioral addictions are porn addiction, sex addiction, shopping addiction, binge eating/food addiction, gambling addiction, internet addiction, tattoo addiction, video game addiction, love addiction, work addiction, exercise addiction, plastic surgery addiction, fantasy addiction, risky behavior addiction, self-harm addiction.

-Porn addiction, a compulsive behavior, leads to negative consequences in mental, physical, and social health.
-Hormone imbalance, substance addiction, relationship difficulties, stress escape, and medical conditions like epilepsy and dementia may cause porn addiction
+Porn addiction is a compulsive behavior characterized by excessive consumption of pornography that leads to negative impacts on mental, physical, and social health, often resulting in emotional distress and interference with daily life.
+Hormone imbalance, substance addiction, relationship difficulties, stress escape, and medical conditions like epilepsy and dementia cause porn addiction.

 According to a study published in the Journal of Clinical Medicine, porn addicts exhibit cravings, constant masturbation, risky behaviors, unsatisfactory sex life, and anxiety.
 Long-term consequences include social withdrawal, body weakness, and depression.